 In This Article:

-But it is very important not to overlook the behavioral aspect of what is called "sleep hygiene" and sleep hygiene really involves a number of different things.
+But it's very, very important not to overlook the behavioral aspect of what's called sleep hygiene.
+And sleep hygiene really involves a number of different things.
 There are certain rituals that we always do before going to bed, such as turning off the lights, going to bed at a particular time, waking up at a particular time, brushing our teeth.
-It is very helpful psychologically to have a specific routine that right away gets us in the mode for sleeping.
-All of that helps us fall asleep and if we fall asleep sooner, it actually helps us stay asleep and progress through the normal sleep cycles.
+It is very, very helpful psychologically to have a specific routine that right away gets us in the mode for sleeping.
+All of that helps us fall asleep, and if we fall asleep sooner, it actually helps us stay asleep and progress through the normal sleep cycles.